1. Think safety first.

 3. Have a clearly defined goal.

-You can’t put 50 pounds on your squat, lose 50 pounds of fat and gain 50 pounds of muscle at the same time, while simultaneously training for a bodybuilding contest and a world record in the hammer throw.
+You can’t increase your 40 time, lose 20 pounds of fat and gain 20 pounds of muscle at the same time.

 Hip mobility is very important and goes quickly as you age.
 If you have good hip mobility your likelihood of having lower back problems will be reduced.

-16. Always squeeze the bar as hard as you can.
+18. Always squeeze the bell as hard as you can.